cryxli/sr201/sr201-php-cloud-service/README.md

 ## Disclaimer

-Both the sample serviced and the hosted service is for demonstration purposes only, provided as it is without any support whatsoever.
+Both the sample php code and the hosted service is for demonstration purposes only, provided as it is without any support whatsoever.
 Use the service on your own risk.
 The service logs the IP address of both the device and the client requests, but does not store the password, only the hash.
 Please check the source code for more details.

 Thanks and credit goes to **anakhaema** for the initial post.